poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     #.
 Each section of a course has an instructor, a semester, a year, and a section number.
     The section number distinguishes different sections of the same course that are taught during the same semester/year; its values are 1, 2, 3, …, up to the number of sections taught during each semester.
 Students can enroll in sections and receive a letter grade, and grade point (0, 1, 2, 3, 4 for F, D, C, B, A, respectively).

-    Draw an E.R. diagram for that schema.
+    Draw an ER diagram for that schema.
     Specify key attributes of each entity type and structural constraints on each relationship type.
     Note any unspecified requirements, and make appropriate assumptions to make the specification complete.